aeporreca/funkdigen2/README.md

   4 : 0;
 ```

-With the command-line option `-i` you can also get the output in the internal `funkdigen2` format, which is described in the [paper](https://doi.org/10.48550/arXiv.2302.13832) itself (Definitions 1, 2 and 23, as well as Examples 10 and 25); this is slightly faster and asymptotically smaller (O(*n* log *n*) vs quadratic space) but, since only `funkdigen2` and its predecessor use this format, it is probably only useful if you are trying to understand how the algorithms work.
+With the command-line option `-i` you can also get the output in the internal `funkdigen2` format, which is described in the [paper](https://doi.org/10.48550/arXiv.2302.13832) itself (Definitions 1, 2 and 23, as well as Examples 10 and 25); this is a bit faster and asymptotically smaller (O(*n* log *n*) vs quadratic space) but, since only `funkdigen2` and its predecessor use this format, it is probably only useful if you are trying to understand how the algorithms work.

 A functional digraph has zero or more (weakly) connected components consisting of a limit cycle with (rooted, unordered, directed) trees having their roots along this cycle.
 This is reflected by the isomorphism codes used internally: